 Beixi Zhou

-I am a Visiting Assistant Professor of Economics at the University of Pittsburgh
+I am an Assistant Professor of Economics at the University of Pittsburgh.

 My research field is game theory, with a focus on dynamic games.